 Volunteer on campus

-New to volunteering?
-Volunteering on campus is an easy, fun and rewarding way to get involved.
+Volunteering on campus is an easy, fun and rewarding way to gain work experience and make friends.

 Swinburne Accelerate Program

 The Swinburne Accelerate Program (SAP) allows you to volunteer in the Centre for Career Development for approximately 50 hours over a semester.
 You will job shadow staff working on real-life employability projects and develop professional employment and communication skills.

 Approximately 10 students participate in the SAP Internship each semester.

 The Centre for Career Development, Level 1, The George Swinburne (GS) Building, Hawthorn campus

 Half a day a week (4 hours) for the 12 weeks of semester (around 50 hours over a semester).
 You can intern from either 9am - 1pm or 1pm - 5pm the same day each week of the Semester.

 - ability to problem solve

 - ability to use initiative